connecttoMAHDI/github-activity-cli/README.md

 ## Features
 - Fetches public activities of any GitHub user.
+- Caches data for **15 minutes** using Redis and the Predis package for faster subsequent fetches.
 - Displays activity details like repository creation, commits, pull requests, and more.
 - Handles common errors gracefully (e.g., username not found, rate limits, service outages).
 - Simple and easy-to-use CLI interface.